euiyounghwang/Prometheus-monitoring-exporter/Grafana-log/log-aggregation-setup.md

 - Filebeat to read the logs
     - Rather than sending all lines to logstash using Filebeat, I thought it would be better to send only ERROR log lines regarding to "Spark apps".
 So I am implementing python-based agent to send only ERROR logs) instead of Filebeat    <Doing>
+    - The Python script continuously reads the last line of the log file in real time.
+It also takes multiple log file names as parameters and reads error log lines from multiple log files.
+And then It passes them to logstash.
 - Ship to logstash ("Python-based agent" transmit only 'ERROR' logs to logstash)
     - Use grok filter from the ERROR line to create json format  <Doing>
 - Ingest "Error logs" into Elasticsearch (Dev) and create indices ("logstash-logger-yyyy-mm-dd").